Medical expert of the article

 - frequent instillation of broad-spectrum antibiotics and iodinol;

-- antibiotics of a wide spectrum of action inside, intramuscularly or intravenously;
+- broad-spectrum antibiotics orally, intramuscularly or intravenously;

 - treatment of the underlying disease.